Kenitra: Rail

+Standard intercity trains run on a fully electrified line traversing east with stops at Sidi Yahya El Gharb, Sidi Slimane, Sidi Kacem, Meknes, Ain Taoujdate and Fes.

+An in progress Regional Express Network (RER) project aims to enhance urban mobility across the Rabat-Salé-Kénitra region.
+The line covers a 54 km corridor connecting Kenitra to Skhirat, with stops in Salé, Rabat and Temara across 12 stations.
+The complete journey along the line will take approximately 1 hour and 10 minutes, operating at 15 minute intervals. with completion targeted ahead of the 2030 FIFA World Cup.

 Sports

-Kenitra Athletic Club, KAC
+Kénitra Athletic Club, KAC

-In 1938, a group of Kenitra natives created KAC.
+In 1938, a group of Kénitra natives created KAC.

 This group of soccer lovers wanted to resist French domination in sports in Morocco.

-The team, made entirely of Kenitra natives, succeeded in reaching the premier Moroccan soccer league in 1956.
+The team, made entirely of Kénitra natives, succeeded in reaching the premier Moroccan soccer league in 1956.
 In 1960, KAC won its first championship league of Morocco.
 KAC embarked in a journey of glories by winning the 1973-81-82 championship leagues and the 1961 throne cup.

 Ahmed Souiri was a long-time manager and coach.
 KAC has produced many international players.

 Noureddine Bouyahyaoui and Labid Khalifa were among the players who helped the Moroccan national soccer team qualify for the second round of the World Cup finals in Mexico in 1986.
 Mohammed Boussati still holds a national record of goals by scoring 25 goals in one soccer championship season in 1981–82.

 Its home is the Kenitra Municipal Stadium which has a capacity of 15,000 people.

 Basketball

-The KAC Kénitra was a very successful basketball team during the 70s and 80s.
+The Kénitra AC was a successful basketball team during the 70s and 80s.